rdkit/RDKitjs-legacy/README.md

 # Want to try it without compilation ?
 It's already possible

-Thers is a first example in the visualizer project there:
+There is the first example in the visualizer project there:

 https://www.cheminfo.org/Chemistry/Cheminformatics/RDKit_demo/index.html

-You can draw a molecule in the botton module which will generate the 3D model using MMFF force field.
+You can draw a molecule in the bottom module which will generate the 3D model using MMFF force field.

 another example of javascript can be found there:
 https://iwatobipen.wordpress.com/2015/05/21/rdkit-in-javascript/
 thanks to iwatobipen!
 source code: https://github.com/iwatobipen/rdkit_javascript

+Try RDKitjs interactively with [RunKit](https://npm.runkit.com/rdkit)

 You can also use nodejs:
 the current module is available for npm / nodejs: